jeraldbatal22/api-wrapper/README.md

 <h1>Api Wrapper using Challonge Api</h1>

-Create your account here at <a src="https://challonge.com/"> and generate your own token
+Create your account here at https://challonge.com/ and generate your own token

 <h2>Configuration</h2>